mazharenko/aoc-agent/docs/wiki/Manual-input.md

-Sometimes the input is relatively small but way too tough to parse automatically.
+Sometimes an input is relatively small but way too tough to parse automatically.
 You can decorate a day or a part with the `[ManualInput]` attribute and not waste precious time on implementing the `Parse` method.
 Instead, the internal types will be generated in a way so that the compiler will require to implement the `ManualInput` method.

 Compare: